airalab/robonomics-wiki/src/docs/how-to-launch-the-robonomics-collator.md

    - **%ROBONOMICS_ACCOUNT_ADDRESS%** — the account address in the Polkadot ecosystem in SS58 format, e.g., `4Gp3QpacQhp4ZReGhJ47pzExQiwoNPgqTWYqEQca9XAvrYsu`

-2. Note that you need to include *--state-cache-size=0* in the collator's service launch.
+2. Note that you need to include `--trie-cache-size=0` in the collator's service launch.
 This parameter is important for the stability of the collator.
-You can see more info in the related [issue](https://github.com/airalab/robonomics/issues/234) on github.

 ## Easy to Start Collator for the First Time